Evasius: Legacy

-Saint Natale is held to have escaped the massacre and to have become a priest of the church which was newly dedicated to Evasius and in which his remains were sepulchered.
-At the same time the church was perhaps rebuilt on a larger scale with the support of Luitprand.
+Natale is held to have escaped the massacre and to have become a priest of the church which was newly dedicated to Evasius and in which his remains were sepulchered.
+At the same time, the church was perhaps rebuilt on a larger scale with the support of Luitprand.

-Casale, now itself named after the saint as "Casale di Sant’Evasio", grew up around the church during the middle ages.
+Casale, now itself named after the saint as "Casale di Sant’Evasio", grew up around the church during the Middle Ages.
 A new and much larger church was consecrated by Pope Paschal II in 1107.

 In 1215 Ghibelline Casale was sacked by the anti-Imperial forces of Alessandria and Vercelli together with the support of Milan.
-The saint's remains were removed to Alessandria along with another booty.
+Evasius's remains were removed to Alessandria along with another booty.
 In 1403 Casalese condottiere Facino Cane brought the relics back from Alessandria, following a military victory over that town.

-The church of Sant’Evasio became a cathedral with the establishment of the Diocese of Casale in 1474.
+The Church of Sant’Evasio became a cathedral with the establishment of the Diocese of Casale in 1474.

 At Pozzo Sant’Evasio (literally "Saint Evasius’s Well") in 1670 a church was erected over the miraculous spring, which had been turned into a well whose waters were reputed to cure diseases.